Amazon is selling facial recognition technology to law enforcement

 Law enforcement agencies across the US are ordering a different kind of product from Amazon -- facial recognition.

-According to documents and emails obtained from the American Civil Liberty Union, Amazon has been selling facial recognition technology called Rekognition to police.
-The tech, which Amazon boasts can track and analyze hundreds of people in a photo using a database with tens of millions of faces, has been used in Orlando, Florida and the Washington County Sheriff's office in Oregon.
+According to documents and emails obtained from the American Civil Liberties Union, Amazon has been selling facial recognition technology called Rekognition to police.
+The tech, which Amazon boasts can track and analyze hundreds of people in a photo using a database with tens of millions of faces, has been used in Orlando, Florida, and the Washington County Sheriff's office in Oregon.

 Facial recognition software isn't new for law enforcement, who often rely on technology to help scale up investigations.
 But facial recognition also has its flaws, with a report finding that software used by the UK's Metropolitan police had incorrect matches for 98 percent of its cases.
 Another concern with Rekognition is that it's being provided by the largest online retailer in the world, as Amazon also gears up to jump into smart homes with voice assistants and cloud cameras.

-Massive tech companies partnering with law enforcement efforts often strike a nerve for people, raising concerns of privacy and software flaws.
-Several Google employees had quit the company after reports of a controversial military contract, Gizmodo reported last week.
+Massive tech companies partnering with law enforcement efforts often strike a nerve, raising concerns of privacy and software flaws.
+Several Google employees quit the company amid reports of a controversial military contract, Gizmodo reported last week.

 The ACLU raised these concerns with Amazon's CEO Jeff Bezos in an open letter it sent on Tuesday.
 The letter, signed by a coalition of organizations including the Electronic Frontier Foundation and the Human Rights Watch, raised concerns with Amazon encouraging law enforcement use the technology to monitor "people of interest," which could include undocumented immigrants and activists.